SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 * `vidrio.AO.hardwareFiniteVoltage` - hardware-timed analog output (using the on-board clock) of a fixed number of points
 * `vidrio.AO.hardwareContinuousVoltage` - basic continuous analog output with the on-board clock
 * `vidrio.AO.hardwareContinuousVoltageNoRegen` - basic continuous analog output with the on-board clock that recycles the output buffer
+* `vidrio.AO.hardwareContinuousVoltageNoRegen_DigTrig` - Continuous analog output that is hardware triggered by a digital (TTL) rising edge
 * `vidrio.AI.softwareTimedVoltage` - software-timed ("on demand") analog input
 * `vidrio.AI.hardwareFiniteVoltage` - hardware-timed analog input (using the on-board clock) of a fixed number of points
 * `vidrio.AI.hardwareContinuousVoltage` -  A simple example showing hardware-timed continuous analog input with no callback functions